kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 -->

 1. Change APIServer validation to allow `PersistentVolume.spec.nodeAffinity` to be mutable.
-2. Ensure scheduler will re-schedule pending pods that using a PV that has been updated.
+2. Ensure scheduler will re-schedule pending pods that using a PV that has been updated (already implemented).
+3. When a Pod is scheduled to a node that does not match volume node affinity, kubelet should fail the Pod.

 ### User Stories (Optional)